All Episodes

 Why not just allow him to destroy his own life?

-Or alternatively, I can just imagine.
+Or, alternatively, I can just imagine.

 I was telling my doctor this because he's against selling organs.

-I was telling him, I said that I can just imagine when I'm dying, or when I'm de almost dead, I'm brain dead or whatever, and a doctor says to ask my daughter, can we harvest your father's organs?
+I was telling him, I said that I could just imagine when I'm dying or when I'm almost dead, I'm brain dead or whatever.

-And my daughter might say, No, you can't take anything from my father's body.
+And my daughter might say, no, you can't take anything from my father's body.

 I want him to be buried just like he came here.